ai-socialimpact/LLMWiki-NGO-Humaninloop/README.md

 ## 🌟 Social Sector Use Case & Scope
 This specific repository is optimized as a core knowledge engine for a **Gliffic WhatsApp Chatbot**.
 It provides authoritative public health awareness and  guidance to pregnant mothers and caregivers across  communities in Mumbai, India.

-## 🚀 The 3-Step Compilation Process
+## 🚀 How it Works: This LLM Wiki is a textbook implemention of Karpathy's vision..

-This framework treats raw documents as uncompiled source code, processing them offline into a structured digital library optimized directly for automated answering:
+This framework treats raw documents as uncompiled source code, processing them into a structured digital library optimized directly for automated answering:

 ```text
 [Raw Source Files] ──> Step 1: Blueprint Planning ──> Step 2: Fact Extraction ──> Step 3: Indexing